 Office of Indigenous Health

-We work to further Indigenous Medical Education by:
+We work to further Indigenous Health Education by:

-- developing and supporting Indigenous Programming within Undergraduate Medical Education for students looking to learn about Indigenous concepts of community, health and healing
+- developing and supporting Indigenous programming across the medical and health professions education continuum for learners seeking knowledge about Indigenous concepts of community, health and healing;

-- supporting Indigenous medical students through scholarships and bursaries
+- supporting Temerty Faculty of Medicine Indigenous Undergraduate students through scholarships and bursaries;

-- creating a culturally safe learning environment for our students within the MD Program
+- creating a culturally safe learning environment for all learners;

-- mentoring students to help them succeed along their chosen path in medicine undertaking Indigenous community outreach
+- mentoring learners to help them succeed along their chosen path in medicine undertaking Indigenous community outreach;

 Dr. Chase McMurren